DrawZeroPoint/drv_package_v2/README.md

 We run this package in **indigo**, other versions of ROS *may not* be supported.

 ### 1.2 py-faster-rcnn
-This package is not included in the `drv_package`, you need to get it from <https://github.com/rbgirshick/py-faster-rcnn>, and install it following official guide (the customized Caffe installation part is basicly the same with installing ordinary Caffe when using cmake).
-Notice that if you use cuDNN 5.0 or above, `git clone https://github.com/donghongwen/py-faster-rcnn_cudnnv5.git` instead and cmake (or make).
+This package is not included in the `drv_package_v2`, you need to get it from <https://github.com/rbgirshick/py-faster-rcnn>, and install it following the official guide (the customized Caffe installation part is basicly the same with installing ordinary Caffe when using cmake).
+Notice that if you use cuDNN 5.0 or above, `git clone https://github.com/donghongwen/py-faster-rcnn_cudnnv5.git` instead.
-After that, you need download the *VGG16_faster_rcnn_final.caffemodel*  into `DRV/supplements/object_recognize` which you can obtain by executing `./data/scripts/fetch_faster_rcnn_models.sh` in `$PY_FASTER_RCNN`.
+After that, you need download the *VGG16_faster_rcnn_final.caffemodel* by executing `./data/scripts/fetch_faster_rcnn_models.sh` in `$PY_FASTER_RCNN` and put it into `DRV/supplements/object_recognize`.
 Notice that the download address of the model has been changed to https://dl.dropboxusercontent.com/s/6joa55k64xo2h68/Makefile.config?dl=0

 ### 1.3 rosserial
 Please refer [Arduino IDE Setup](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) for using rosserial.
-To install it, we basicly need to 1) `sudo apt-get install ros-indigo-rosserial-arduino` and `sudo apt-get install ros-indigo-rosserial`.
+To use it with NVG, we basicly need to 1) `sudo apt-get install ros-indigo-rosserial-arduino` and `sudo apt-get install ros-indigo-rosserial`.
 2) Install the library ros_lib.
 3) Install the libraries you might not have: FastLed, VerSpeedServo and JY901.
-The first two can be found in Arduino offical library, the last is provided in DRV/supplements/arduino_control.
+The first two libraries can be found in Arduino offical repository, the last is provided in DRV/supplements/arduino_control.
 We use **rosserial_arduino** to communicate between one Arduino Mega 2560 board and an JY61 6-axis accelerator.
 The Arduino controls 2 servos, one for pitching the RGBD-camera (Orbbec ASTRA S) and the other for rotating it.
 The accelerator measures the pitch and yaw angles of the camera.
 The .ino file loaded on the Arduino board is provided in folder `$DRV/supplements/arduino_control`, you can load it to your board with Arduino IDE <http://arduino.cc/en/Main/Software>.

 ### 1.4 Orbbec Astra